kristjanari/Interactive-Lab-Hub/Lab 2/README.md

 Again, I partly worked with Donal, dml333, on this assignment.

-The code for the new implementation is available in clock_part2.py
+The code for the new implementation is available in clock_part2.py.

+This new clock makes use of the green led button and the proximity sensor.

+There are two displays available that represent the current time (one from part 1 and 1 new one) - to change between them one can simply press the button.
+If the button hasn't been pressed for 30 seconds it starts flashing until pressed again.
+Both displays change a little when the proximity sensor is stimulated.
+The design from part 1 displays a text while the new design changes the color of the time.
+The new displays the current time and the seconds are represented with the width of a picture of my face.

 ## A video of the improved clock

 https://youtu.be/oA4hQ3SbxkQ

-You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
-What each person did should be explicitly documented.
-Make sure the page for the group turn in is linked to your Interactive Lab Hub page.